The Courier and the Billionaire

 guy was delivering mysterious packages and envelopes

 for an "eccentric" billionaire.
-The billionaire paid him very well,
+The billionaire paid

 his only stipulation being was that the courier discharge his